Sponsorship obligations

 You must:

-- To do this you are required to tell us within 28 days of changes to your situation including:
+- To do this tell us within 28 days of changes to your situation including:

 - your business becomes insolvent or is bankrupt, goes into receivership, liquidation or administration, or ceases to exist as a legal entity.